 How do you become a network engineer?

 Select a specialty

 Before diving headfirst into the exciting world of network engineering, take a minute to think about what you actually want to do in the field.
-Network engineering encompasses many different specialties, so choosing your area of interest can allow you to take a more targeted approach to developing your skills.
+Network engineering encompasses many specialties, so choosing your area of interest helps you take a more targeted approach to developing your skills.